pages-alex-alex2006hw/jekyll-shoehorn/README.md

 jekyll-shoehorn
 ===============

-Basic shoehorn for a Jekyll based site with 5 basic Grunt tasks
+A Basic shoehorn for a Jekyll based site with 5 basic Grunt tasks